AdamClarkStandke/GenerativeDeepLearning/README.md

 # Combining Stable Diffusion's Textual Embedding Space with its Image Manifold

+My Pre-trained weights can be found [here](https://huggingface.co/SammyTime/StableDiffusionTextInversion/tree/main) and must be loaded beforehand in **layer two** of Stable Diffusion/CLIP's text encoder

 **Prompt: man  with {placeholder_token} in fancy suit in a red ferrari driving in Frankfurt high quality, highly detailed, elegant, sharp focus**

 ![](https://github.com/AdamClarkStandke/GenerativeDeepLearning/blob/main/exp_one.gif)